 In tropical countries all over the world, coconuts have long been praised as having fertility and pregnancy enhancing properties.
-In India, for example, a woman hoping to conceive will go to her priest for a special coconut; Thai babies receive, as their first solid food, three spoonfuls of soft coconut meat from their priests; a Balinese woman is forbidden to touch a coconut tree for fear she will drain its fertility into her own; and pregnant women from tropical countries consume large amounts of coconut water, hoping to increase their unborn child's strength and vitality.
+In India, for example, a woman hoping to conceive will go to her priest for a special coconut.
+Thai babies receive, as their first solid food, three spoonfuls of soft coconut meat from their priests.
+A Balinese woman is forbidden to touch a coconut tree for fear she will drain its fertility into her own.
+Pregnant women from tropical countries consume large amounts of coconut water, hoping to increase their unborn child's strength and vitality.

-In addition to these traditions, there is now scientific evidence of the numerous health benefits of coconuts.
+In addition to these traditions, there is now scientific evidence of the numerous health benefits of coconut during pregnancy.
 While these health-boosting properties extend to everyone, they can be particularly beneficial to pregnant women.
 I have scoured all of my coconut resources and created a list of some of the powerful ways the coconut can be a pregnant woman's ideal food product to consume.

 Quick disclaimer – I am required to clearly state that I am not a licensed medical professional nor do I pretend to be one on this site.
 Take what I write as a launching off point to do your own research.
 My advice, experience, and suggestions are not to be considered medical advice.